How to Install Picture frame Wainscoting – DIY Wall Treatment

 I have wanted to add board and batten or picture frame wainscoting to a wall in my house for a long time now.
 My hubby was against it though forever because we recently remodeled the house and had all the walls drywalled and textured and they were freshly painted.
 He kept saying no we just did the walls we don’t need anything fancy.

-We decided to go with this thin frame wainscoting because it was pretty cheap and seemed like it wouldn’t be very hard.
+We decided to go with this thin picture frame wainscoting because it was pretty cheap and seemed like it wouldn’t be very hard.
 It was not hard at all and besides the tedious caulking, it went by really fast.

 Traditionally, wainscoting consists of a square (box) or four-sided frames to build a wall treatment.
 You can choose whether to place a solid board against the wall or use trim to create a frame.
 We went with the frame right on the wall.
+Using wainscoting panels is a good way to do it too.

 This post contains affiliate links and if you choose to make a purchase I may receive a small commission.

-Faux Wainscoting Panels
+Modern Wainscoting Panels

 I really loved how Jennifer Maune did her daughter’s room here and used that for inspiration!
 How stunning is this, doesn’t it make the room look so elegant?